Skip to main content

 • High Yield Savings Accounts: Offer higher interest rates than regular savings accounts, helping your money grow faster

-Students should consider savings or high yield savings accounts for their student loan refund and transfer their monthly expenses to checking to ensure the refund lasts all semester.
+Students should consider savings or high yield savings for their student loan refund and transfer their monthly expenses to a checking account to ensure the refund lasts all semester.

 Harper Student Center